Getting to know our team at the Bissett Student Success Centre

 Cass Duffenais: Student Success Advisor

 I am originally from Newfoundland but grew up in Ontario.
 I found my way to Dalhousie in 2012 and completed my Bachelor of Arts degree with a major in Sociology and Social Anthropology and minor in Management in 2016.
 Throughout my degree I held multiple campus jobs from being a tour guide to working in the student union building and loved every second of it.
 When I graduated, I decided working in higher education was the right choice for me, I love being on campus and feeling the energy that students bring.
 I worked in recruitment and admissions for a couple of years at Dalhousie before heading to work for the University of Alberta.
-That is when I decided to pursue my Master of Education in Post-Secondary Studies through Memorial University which I will be completing this Fall (2023).
+That is when I decided to pursue my Master of Education in Post-Secondary Studies through Memorial University which I completed in Fall 2023.

-Becoming a Student Success Advisor at Dalhousie truly feels like coming home and allows me to do what I love most, which is to help students.
+Becoming a student success advisor at Dalhousie truly feels like coming home and allows me to do what I love most, which is to help students.
 I encourage you all to ask questions, lots of them, ask for help and never give up.
 You have access to so many amazing supports and services as a student and we all want the same thing, which is for you to succeed!

 Fun Facts: I really enjoy exploring new hobbies.
 Some that have stuck around are kickboxing, axe throwing, rock climbing, and softball.
 Live music, concerts and festivals are how I fill my free time.
 My dog Miss Charlie is my best friend and sidekick!

-How I identify: Qalipu Mi’kmaw, cisgender female, daughter, sister, able-bodied
+How I Identify: Qalipu Mi’kmaw, cisgender female, daughter, sister, able-bodied

 Clifton Strengths: Activator, Strategic, Arranger, Positivity, & Self-Assurance